DB-S3/Documentation/Research/XSS.md

 ## Research question:

 Main question:
-How can cross site scripting be prevented in my react web application?
+How can cross site scripting be prevented in my application?
-● What is cross site scripting?
+- What is cross site scripting?
-● What counter measures can be taken against cross site scripting?
+- What counter measures can be taken against cross site scripting?
-● Which default prevention techniques does react have built in and?
+- Which default prevention techniques does react have built in and?

 ## What is cross site scripting?